 Through this opening, Dr. Lascari will use a variety of specialized dental tools to remove infected tooth material and bacteria.
 Then, the tooth will be flushed and disinfected to remove any remaining bacteria.
 After this, the tooth will be filled to restore its structure.

 Finally, Dr. Lascari will restore your tooth with a filling or a temporary crown.
 Depending on the location of your tooth, you may need to come back in a few weeks to have a permanent crown placed to protect your remaining tooth structure.

 We use powerful numbing agents to ensure that root canal treatment is not painful at all.
 The process is about as invasive as having a tooth filled, and your mouth will be completely numb during the entire process.

-At Cornerstone Dentistry, we even offer sedation with laughing gas, if you feel it will make you more comfortable.
+At Cornerstone Dentistry, we even offer oral sedation if you feel it will make you more comfortable.
 Root canals do not hurt after treatment, either.
 There is no prolonged healing process, so you can get back to your day-to-day life immediately.
 Your treated tooth might feel a little bit tender for a day or two, but that’s it.